Kyaa-A/Whispr-PersonalAI-Chatbot/DOCUMENTATION.md

 ---

-*This documentation is your complete guide to understanding, maintaining, and extending the Whispr desktop chatbot.
-Keep it handy and update it as you make changes!* 🚀
+*This documentation is complete guide to understanding, maintaining, and extending the Whispr desktop chatbot* 🚀

 **Last Updated**: December 2024
 **Version**: 1.0